 Quick Rundown Of Jet 714400K Jwbs-14SFX

-- Deeper table with a massive 360 square inch of cast iron work surface for greater work piece support
+- LARGE WORK PIECE SUPPORT: Deep table with a massive 360 sq. in. of cast iron work surface.

 - A worthwhile investment for resawing lumber